13THWARRIOR/c_cpp_programs/README.md

 # c and cpp programs
-This git is for all c and cpp programs mainly data structure and algorithms.
+This git is for all c and cpp programs examples.